utkinn/PyGmod/docs/getting_started.rst

 How to use it?
 --------------

-If you are a regular Garry's Mod player or addon developer, you have to install PyGmod first.
+If you are a regular Garry's Mod player or addon developer, you have to `download <https://github.com/javabird25/PyGmod/releases>`_ and install PyGmod first.

 *(Full Installation tutorial will be available later.)*

 Then take a look :doc:`Getting Started for Addon Developers <for_addon_developers/getting_started>`.

 If you are a PyGmod internal developer, you should check out